EQ Traders Corner

 Essentials books are the basic recipes for each class, using common resources.
 You gain the ability to scribe one new essentials book at each crafting level.
 Books are numbered to match tradeskill levels, so Artisan Essentials Volume 7, for example, is meant for level 7 artisans, and so on.

 Advanced books are used for crafting with rare resources.
-They follow the same sort of numbering/naming pattern as the essentials books (Advanced Artisan Volume 7 and artisan 7 and so on) but they are not the only books labeled with "advanced" in the name.
-For the moment, ignore anything advanced that is not in the name format of "Advanced {insertclassnamehere} Volume {insert levelnumber here}.
-For this first section, we're just covering the "basic" essentials and advanced books.
+For the most part, they follow the same sort of numbering/naming pattern as the essentials books (Advanced Artisan Volume 7 and artisan 7 and so on) but the upper tiers change things around a bit.

 Where to Get Them